th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-mgr.md

 ### th2 environment

-`infra-mgr-config.yml` is a setting file, in which you configure synchronization type between Git and Kubernetes.
+`infra-mgr-config.yml` is a configuration file specifying the type of synchronization between Git and Kubernetes.
 There are 4 synchronization options:

 1. `off` - No synchronization will be done;